paliwalvimal/secureaws/README.md

 - Generate RSA Key Pair with custom filename and key size: `secureaws genrsa --file-name xxx --key-size 2048`

 ## IAM Permissions required:
-#### You can also find required IAM permission under help section of both check and setup
+#### You can also find required IAM permission under help section of both check and setup.

 ### For `check` command:
 ```